 This article explains how you can perform backups and restores of data managed by Warp 10.
 We will cover both the standalone and distributed versions, so fasten your seatbelts!

 |What are the 4 stages of maturity of Industry 4.0?|

 The standalone version of Warp 10 uses the LevelDB library to manage the data it persists.
 We covered how LevelDB works in a previous post, but to present it simply, LevelDB manages a set of files under a single directory (configured via

 leveldb.home in Warp 10).

-It could be tempting to periodically backup those files and to use one of those backups in case something went wrong.
-Unfortunately you would risk creating corrupt backups as some of the files in the
+It could be tempting to periodically back up those files and to use one of those backups in case something went wrong.
+Unfortunately, you would risk creating corrupt backups as some files in the

 leveldb directory are updated by the library as data are pushed.
 The only way you can ensure the integrity of the files in the